-This is a valid assessment of the argument stated above.The “Cartesian Circle” claim is that Descartes asserts premise 1 but that premise depends on his conclusion, 3; a circular argument.
+This is a valid assessment of the argument stated above.The “Cartesian Circle” claim is that Descartes asserts premise 1 but that premise depends on his conclusion, 3; a circular argument and fallacious.

 The question though is whether that is an accurate portrayal of Descartes’ actual argument.
-Garret Thomson in Bacon to Kant argues that it is not.
-The key to understanding Descartes’ argument, he says, is to discern the difference between particular experiences and the whole of experience.
-Understanding Descartes’ argument correctly dissolved the objection that his argument is circular.
+Garret Thomson in his book Bacon to Kant argues that it is not.
+Understanding Descartes’ argument correctly dissolves the objection that his argument is circular.

 - 1. Ideas that are clear and distinct must be true.

 - 2. I have a clear and distinct idea of God.